asis/flot-pyramid/README.md

 #### Number of series

-Currently, you can only plot two series in the same graph.
+Currently, you can only plot two data series in the same graph.
 Plotting more than two series has not even been tested :P

 #### Data groups labeling

-You can use textual labels representing each of the groups the data is split on, providing an array of `label`, `value` pairs as the series data (see example below).
+You can use textual labels representing each of the groups the data is split in, providing an array of `label`, `value` pairs as the series data (see example below).

 #### Bars direction

 The plotting direction can be specified for each series.
-You can use `L` or `W` for left and `R` or `E` for right (right is the default when you do not specify a direction).
+You can use `L` or `W` for left (the "negative part of the X axis) and `R` or `E` for right (the positive part.
+This is the default when you do not specify a direction).

 #### Series configuration example

-This is an example series configuration
+This code shows an example series data object:

     var flot_options = { ... } // see above for info on plot configuration options